Which activities should be disclosed

 Long-term and systematic lobbying

-Networking and long-term relationships with policy-makers are essential for the success of lobbying.
-Lobbying or influencing activities often begin before the official decision-making process or project starts and take place through both official and informal channels.
+Networking and creating long-term relationships with policy-makers are essential for successful lobbying.
+Lobbying, or influencing, often begins before the official decision-making process or project starts and takes place through both official and informal channels.

-Lobbying activities that involve more than five individual contacts with the subject during a calendar year must be reported to the Finnish Transparency Register.
-This also includes contacts made before an official project or working group is set up.
+Lobbying activities that include more than five individual contacts with lobbying targets during a calendar year must be reported to the Finnish Transparency Register.
+This also includes contacts made before an official project is launched or a working group is set up.

 Contact methods